Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > NCERT Solutions (Part - 1) - Forms of Business Organisation

 (a) Easy formation and closure: A partnership firm involves an agreement (either oral or written) between two or more partners.
 The registration of a partnership firm is not compulsory, which eases its formation.
 Similarly, a partnership firm can be shut down at any time with the mutual consent of all the partners.

-(b) Balanced decision making: In a partnership firm, all the decisions related to the business are taken collectively by all the partners.
+(b) Balanced decision-making: In a partnership firm, all the decisions related to the business are taken collectively by all the partners.
 This makes the decision-making process in a partnership firm comparatively more balanced than in any other form of business ownership.

 (c) Sharing of risks: The risks in a partnership firm are shared jointly by all the partners.
-As a result, anxiety, burden and stress of the individual partners are shared among all the partners, which reduces the burden on a single partner.
+As a result, the anxiety, burden and stress of the individual partners are shared among all the partners, which reduces the burden on a single partner.

 The document NCERT Solutions (Part - 1) - Forms of Business Organisation | Business Studies (BST) Class 11 - Commerce is a part of the Commerce Course Business Studies (BST) Class 11.